jancotanis/Monitoring/README.md

 |-g[N] --garbagecollect[=N]|Remove all log files older than N days where N is 90 days if not given|
 |-? -h --help|Explanation of script options|

-###Example
+### Examples
-Add weekly reminder for backup check.
+Add weekly reminder for backup check for customer COAS.
 This is triggered next time the monitoring runs.
 ````
 ruby Monitoring.rb -n COAS,"Check week backup",W
 ````

-Add reminder to destroy backup tapes end of te year.
-This is triggered once.
+Add reminder to destroy backup tapes for COAS.
+This is triggered once on/after 31 December 2023 .
 ````
-ruby Monitoring.rb -n COAS,"Destroy backup tapes",O,2023-12-31
+ruby Monitoring.rb -n COAS,"Destroy old backup tapes",O,2023-12-31
 ````